Please scroll further down this page for FAQs relating to our Winter 2024/25 Membership

 What is the Sunday run?

-The Sunday run will take place on the seafront, normally starting by King Alfred Leisure Centre in Hove.
-(The first and last Sunday run will probably start from Whitecliffs Café in Saltdean… to be confirmed.)
+The Sunday run will normally take place on the seafront, starting by King Alfred Leisure Centre in Hove.
+(The first and last Sunday run will start from Whitecliffs Café in Saltdean.)
 Initially, we will run or run/walk (based on currently ability) for 30 minutes.
 This will increase by 5 minutes each week.
 The run will normally start at 8:30am, and it will follow an ‘out-and-back’ route, which means everyone will turn at the halfway point, based on time.

 How far will we run?